In this seres of short posts, I outline briefly some proxies for Work-as-Done.

 During the second world war, the United States lost hundreds of planes in accidents that…

-This is the seventh and last in a series of posts on The Archetypes of Human Work, on the Defunct archetype.
+This is the seventh in a series of posts on The Archetypes of Human Work, on the Defunct archetype.

-This is the sixth in a series of posts on The Archetypes of Human Work, which are based on the interactions or relationships between The Varieties of Human Work.
+This is the sixth in a series of posts on The Archetypes of Human Work, on the P.R. and Subterfuge archetype.